sangramsinghg/berkeley_fintech_module_18_challenge/README.md

-# berkeley_fintech_module_18_challenge
+# Berkeley Fintech Module 18 Challenge
-Create and validate blockchain using streamlit
+Create and validate a blockchain using Streamlit

 Multiple blocks of the block chain:
 ![Screenshot 1](Images/screen_shot_1.png)